OJ/bsides-2017-ctf-docker/README.md

 ## Running challenges

+### HTTPS stuff

+Each of the web challenges has a certificate for `web.shell.dance` that was generated via Lets Encrypt.
+Expect to see SSL errors in your browser, unless you decide to add an entry to your hosts file that points `web.shell.dance` at `127.0.0.1` (this is recommended).
+If you don't, the rest of the instructions won't make sense!
+Skipping this step means using `localhost` instead of `web.shell.dance` wherever you see it.

+Should I be pushing images with the SSL certs in them?
+Probably not, but they'll expire soon anyway.

+### Docker container execution

 Each subfolder maps to a challenge.
 In order to run that particular challenge, simply:

 1. `cd` to the folder that contains the challenge you wish to attempt.